Guitar chords

 Sharps (#) and flats (b)

 One thing to be familiar with is the sharps (#) and the flats (b).
 If you see a chord like C#, it's spelled "C sharp".
 And if you see a chord like Db, it's spelled "D flat".
-The next thing you should know is that C# and Db is exactly the same thing.
+The next thing you should know is that C# and Db are the same thing.
 They are written differently because of the changing of keys.

 Start playing chords